chrisallenlane/watchtower/README.md

 Frequently Asked Questions
 --------------------------
-**When I generate the same report multiple times, the order in which each signature appears changes each time.
+**When I generate the same report multiple times, the order in which each signature appears often changes changes.
 What gives?**

 This is happening because you're running Ruby 1.8.
 In Ruby 1.8, hashes were definitionally un-ordered, and thus the ordering of the